-Rebates were \$440.8 million, \$288.1 million and \$153.9 million, or 11.8%, 10.4% and 6.5% as a percentage of gross product sales, in 2021, 2020 and 2019, respectively.
+Rebates were \$630.3 million, \$440.8 million and \$288.1 million, or 13.7%, 11.8% and 10.4% as a percentage of gross product sales, in 2022, 2021 and 2020, respectively.
+Rebates as a percentage of gross product sales increased in 2022 compared to 2021 primarily due to the entry into additional contracts with commercial payors and a full year of Epidiolex in our product portfolio.
 Rebates as a percentage of gross product sales increased in 2021 compared to 2020 primarily due to the entry into additional contracts with commercial payors and the addition of Epidiolex to our product portfolio.
-Rebates as a percentage of gross product sales increased in 2020 compared to 2019 primarily due to the entry into additional contracts with commercial payors.
-Rebates as a percentage of gross product sales are expected to increase in 2022 compared to 2021, primarily due to rebate rate increases and additional commercial rebates.
+Rebates as a percentage of gross product sales are expected to increase in 2023 compared to 2022, primarily due to rebate rate increases and new government rebates.